 Discussions: Every module will include a 'Questions' discussion forum.
 Students are expected to participate actively in discussions by asking and answering questions that other students or the instructor posts.
 Participation in question and answer discussion forums represent the main component of the 'Participation' component of your grade.
 At least one post which asks a question, provides a comment or an answer to another student's question is required from each student in each of the 8 modules in order to receive 3% of the 5% allocated for participation.
-Student engagement will be monitored by the instructor and exceptional interaction will be rewarded with full credit of %5.
+Student engagement will be monitored by the instructor and exceptional interaction will be rewarded with full credit of 5%.

-Participation: Tracking Course Activity UNM Learn automatically records all students' activities including: your first and last access to the course, the pages you have accessed, the number of discussion messages you have read and sent, discussion text and posted discussion topics.
+Participation: Tracking Course Activity UNM Learn automatically records all students' activities including: your first and last access to the course, the pages that you have accessed, the number of discussion messages that you have read and sent, discussion text and posted discussion topics.
 This data can be accessed by the instructor to evaluate class participation and to identify students having difficulty.

-Summary of Course Work: There are a total of 12 laboratories, with the individual parts of lab #0 counting as 10 of them.
+Summary of Course Work: There are a total of 6 laboratories each assigned a maximum of 10 points.
 Each laboratory is considered an 'Assignment' and requires a laboratory report.
 You are also expected to participate in all 8 discussion forums, one within each of the 8 modules.
-The mid-term and final project are also components of the required work in this course.
+The midterm and final project are also components of the required work in this course.